Developing and Maintaining Websites with Eleventy

 echo "Upload finished at $(date)."

-The FTP client LFTP will only upload files that do not yet exist on the web server or are newer than the files on the web server.
+The FTP client LFTP only uploads files that do not yet exist on the web server or are newer than the remote versions.
 It can be installed on Linux Mint:

 sudo apt install lftp